brikis98/terraform-up-and-running-code/code/terraform/05-tips-and-tricks/loops-and-if-statements/live/global/existing-iam-user/README.md

 # Existing IAM user example

-This folder contains example [Terraform](https://www.terraform.io/) templates that create an [IAM](https://aws.amazon.com/iam/) user in an [Amazon Web Services (AWS) account](http://aws.amazon.com/).
-The goal of these templates is to set the name of the IAM user to a name that already exists in your AWS account so you can practice importing existing resources into Terraform state.
+This folder contains example [Terraform](https://www.terraform.io/) configuration that create an [IAM](https://aws.amazon.com/iam/) user in an [Amazon Web Services (AWS) account](http://aws.amazon.com/).
+The goal of these configuration is to set the name of the IAM user to a name that already exists in your AWS account so you can practice importing existing resources into Terraform state.

 For more info, please see Chapter 5, "Terraform Tips & Tricks: Loops, If-Statements, Deployment, and Gotchas", of